openupthecloud/cloud-resume-challenge/README.md

-The [cloud resume challenge](https://cloudresumechallenge.dev/) is a challenge to help people to prepare for a job in the cloud industry.
+The [cloud resume challenge](https://cloudresumechallenge.dev/) is a challenge by [Forrest Brazeal](https://twitter.com/forrestbrazeal) to help people to prepare for a job in the cloud industry.
 It's totally free (if you do it "right!"), and it's open to anyone.
 This repo is for accompanying code for a tutorial series on YouTube.

 ![header](header.png)